formbricks/formbricks/README.md

 ### Features

-- 📲 Create **in-product surveys** with our no code editor with multiple question types
+- 📲 Create **in-product surveys** with our no code editor with multiple question types.
-- 📚 Choose from a variety of best-practice **templates**
+- 📚 Choose from a variety of best-practice **templates**.
-- 👩🏻 Launch and **target your surveys to specific user groups** without changing your application code
+- 👩🏻 Launch and **target your surveys to specific user groups** without changing your application code.
-- 🔗 Create shareable **link surveys**
+- 🔗 Create shareable **link surveys**.
-- 👨‍👩‍👦 Invite your team members to **collaborate** on your surveys
+- 👨‍👩‍👦 Invite your team members to **collaborate** on your surveys.
-- 🔌 Integrate Formbricks with **Slack, Posthog, Zapier, n8n and more**
+- 🔌 Integrate Formbricks with **Slack, Posthog, Zapier, n8n and more**.
-- 🔒 All **open source**, transparent and self-hostable
+- 🔒 All **open source**, transparent and self-hostable.

 ### Built on Open Source